15 Common Skincare Mistakes That Are Affecting Your Glow

 2. Over-Exfoliating Your Skin

+We’ve discussed this before, but over-exfoliating remains one of the top skincare mistakes that are affecting your glow and damaging your barrier.
 Exfoliating removes dead skin cells, helping to brighten the complexion and improve product absorption.
-But too much exfoliation (especially with more potent exfoliants) can disrupt your skin’s natural balance, leaving it more prone to dryness and visible discomfort.
+But too much exfoliation (especially with more potent exfoliants) can disrupt your skin barrier, leaving it more prone to dryness and discomfort.

 Limit exfoliation to 1 to 3 times per week, depending on your skin type.
 Choose gentle options like lactic acid or mandelic acid for sensitive skin.
 Always follow with a calming moisturizer to restore hydration.

-Potent ingredients like retinol, vitamin C, AHAs, and BHAs are notable, but combining them incorrectly may cause discomfort or render them ineffective.
-This can affect your skin’s natural balance, increase sensitivity, and ironically, may contribute to more visible changes.
+Mixing too many actives at once is one of the most common skincare mistakes that are affecting your glow, as it can lead to chronic irritation.
+Active ingredients like retinol, vitamin C, AHAs, and BHAs are notable, but combining them incorrectly may cause discomfort or render them ineffective.
+This can affect your skin barrier, increase sensitivity, and ironically, may contribute to premature aging and inflammation.

 Learn ingredient compatibility.
 For example: